UAVND/UAV-Companion-Computer/README.md

 *Week of March 29th*

 ### Deliverables
-- Brief overview of problem context
+-Brief overview of problem context
 - Discussion of various path finding algorithms considered
+  - Simple examples of algorithms seriously using matplotlib
 - Discussion of selected algorithm
+  -Comparison of runtimes/computational needs of algorithm
 - Demo of alorithm working in a region w/ layout similar to competition (can be nonROS)
+  - Read sample waypoint list from a JSON
 - Present how this will be implemented in ROS

 ### Goals